Ensure you, your family, neighbours and pets are safe. If people are missing, or if you're in a life-threatening situation, call Triple Zero (000).

 - Staying healthy after floods and storms.

-- If you are isolated and require essential items such as food, fuel or medicine, call NSW SES on 132 500.
+- If you are isolated and need essential items such as food, fuel or medicine, call NSW SES on 132 500.

-- If you need an interpreter, call the Telephone Interpreter Service (TIS) on 131 450.
+If you need an interpreter, call the Telephone Interpreter Service (TIS National) on 131 450.

 Shut off damaged utilities